knxd/knxd/README.md

   ACTION=="add", SUBSYSTEM=="tty", KERNELS="ttyAMA0", SYMLINK+="ttyKNX1", OWNER="knxd"
   ```

+This rule creates a symlink /dev/ttyKNX1 which points to the console.
+The
+knxd configuration will use that symlink.

 You need to disable the serial console.
 Edit ``/boot/cmdline.txt`` and
 remove the ``console=ttyAMA0`` entry.
 Then reboot.

-On the Raspberry Pi 3, use ``ttyAMA1``.
-However, that is a software-driven serial
+On the Raspberry Pi 3, the serial console is on ``ttyAMA1`` by default.
+However, that is a software-driven serial port (the hardware serial
-line (the hardware serial interface is used for Bluetooth on the Pi3).
-If KNX
+interface is used for Bluetooth on the Pi3).
+Varying CPU speed causes this
-messages are sometimes ignored, disable bluetooth by adding
+port to be somewhat unreliable.
+If this happens, disable bluetooth by adding

   ```
   dtoverlay=pi3-disable-bt
   ```

 to ``/boot/config.txt``, executing ``systemctl disable hciuart``, and
 rebooting.
-The TPUART module is not back on ``ttyAMA0``.
+The TPUART module is now back on ``ttyAMA0``.

 ## Migrating to 0.12